 8. Why are you saving it?

-If you don’t have a clear reason to keep it, you probably don’t need it or value it as much as you thought.
+If you don’t have a clear reason for keeping a sentimental item, you probably don’t need or value it as much as you thought.

 If it’s something you’re saving for your kids, do you think they will actually want it?
 Would you want it if your parents brought it to you?
+If your kids are older, ask them if they want or will want it.
 Sometimes we save things for our kids, but they don’t or won’t want them.
-Be honest with yourself.
+Listen to what your kids are telling you and be honest with yourself too!

 Try to only keep sentimental items you truly love or hold a lot of meaning for you.
 Sometimes getting clear with yourself why you’re keeping an item can make it easier to let go of things that aren’t as sentimental or as special as you thought.